-Today is a different kind of post, I am going to chat about online fitness business.
+Today is a different post; I will chat about the online fitness business.

 Let’s start with something fun.